Medacorp/Luigi-s-Mansion/README.md

 Deal damage 1 tick after setting max health to have it "stack" with the max health limitation.

 Max health will return to 100 after 5 to 10 seconds depending on how much the player moves.
 This timer resets whenever the player is scared by a ghost.

-## 3DS Remake add-on changes
-Ghost behavioral changes the add-on applies:
-* Using a flashlight on a temper terror, flash or blue blaze makes them "smug", laugh and then disappear, rather than ignore and continue moving/attacking; the functions for being smug exist in the base map.

-Room -4 is the gallery, regardless of add-on or not.
-The add-on will simply teleport players in the old gallery to the new one, and never start ticking the old one.

 ## Special scores
 Negative Room values are reserved for non-mansion rooms and Room 0 the boo woods, all positive room scores can be used freely; the GBH map can have a range of "valid" rooms to open the map in